 Use the best advice you can get

-The person who knows you best is you.
-So why not ask yourself for some advice?
+So ask the the person who knows you best.
+That person is you.
+So go ahead and ask yourself for some advice!

 Email therapy works by pretending you are emailing someone else to tell them all about how you feel.
 By expressing how you feel to someone, anyone, you are sharing your pain.
 But at the same time you are also getting it out, airing all the stuff you have been holding in.
 Seeing your thoughts laid out helps to put things into perspective.
 Being heard is greatly healing.
 Sharing how you feel is empowering.
 Even if it is only yourself who gets to hear it.